espruino/EspruinoDocs/boards/Bangle.js.md

 Power Consumption
 -----------------

+* Idle, accelerometer on 12.5Hz - 0.35mA
-* Idle, accelerometer on - 0.7mA
+* Idle, accelerometer on 1.25Hz - 0.15mA (default if not moved)
 * BLE Connected in high bandwidth mode - 0.5mA
 * Compass on - 2mA
 * Heart rate monitor on - 2.5mA